z5267282/mve/README.md

         }
     ],
     erf.ERRORS_PATHS : {
-        trf.SOURCE_PATH : [ list of folders in the source path ],
-        trf.RENAME_PATH : [ list of folders in the edit path ],
-        trf.DESTINATION_PATH : [ list of folders in the destination path ]
+        trf.SOURCE_PATH : [ list of folders of the path where videos are sourced from ], trf.RENAME_PATH : [ list of folders of the path where renames are to be placed  ], trf.DESTINATION_PATH : [ list of folders of the path where edits are to be placed ] }
-    }
 }
 ```